nricciardi/nmd/README.md

 #### List

 **Style class**: `list`, `list-item`, `list-item-indentation`, `list-item-bullet`, `list-item-content`

+> Each list must have 2 or more items.

 Different types of list are supported in NMD, below the list with modifier